 It is important to wait an additional 15 seconds after you activate Flight Mode before opening and closing the battery compartment again for any reason.
 If you open and close the battery compartment during this 15 second window, wireless communication will reactivate.

-Activating wireless communication (turning off Flight Mode) - Zinc-air battery models
+Activating wireless communication (turning off Flight Mode)

 - 1. Open and close the battery door on each hearing aid once. - 2.
 Wireless communication will be activated after 10 seconds.